tsedio/tsed/docs/docs/middlewares/override-middleware.md

 # Override a Middleware
-> Beta feature.
-Need improvement.
-You can contribute !

-The decorator [@OverrideMiddleware](api/common/mvc/overridemiddleware.md) give you a solution to override some embed Ts.ED middleware like the [SendResponseMiddleware](api/common/mvc/sendresponsemiddleware.md).
+The decorator [@OverrideMiddleware](api/common/mvc/overridemiddleware.md) gives you the ability to override some internal Ts.ED middleware like the [SendResponseMiddleware](api/common/mvc/sendresponsemiddleware.md).

 For example, this is the current implementation of the [SendResponseMiddleware](api/common/mvc/sendresponsemiddleware.md).
 ```typescript